SB-7

 Plain Language

-When an employer uses an ADS to make hiring decisions for a particular position, the employer must notify each job applicant upon receipt of their application.
-This is a simpler notice than the pre-use worker notice — it may be delivered via an automatic reply mechanism or included in the job posting itself.
-Unlike the worker notice, no specific content requirements are enumerated; the employer must simply inform the applicant that an ADS is used in hiring decisions for that position.
+When an employer uses an ADS to make hiring decisions for a particular position, the employer must notify each applicant upon receiving their application.
+Notification may be delivered via automated reply or included in the job posting itself.
+Unlike the pre-deployment notice to existing workers in § 1522(a), this hiring-specific notice does not require the detailed content items (data categories, quotas, vendor identity, etc.) specified in § 1522(e).
+This applies only where the employer will actually use an ADS for the position the applicant is applying for.

 Statutory Text